ECS-251-W2020/final-project-synapse/README.md

-# tsvd_java
+# TSVD for Java
-Source code for our TSVD  for Java implementation
+Source code for our TSVD  for Java implementation.
+Copyright University of California Davis.